kyle-n/kyle-n.github.io/index.md

 ---
 layout: page
-title: Full-stack development
+title: Frontend development
 permalink: index.html
 image: me.png
 ---

 I'm Kyle Nazario.
-I'm a full-stack web developer with a passion for learning.
+I'm a frontend web developer with a passion for learning.

 ### Experience

+#### Frontend developer, ServiceCore (October 2019 - Present)

+* Designed, built and tested new features for ServiceCore.com, a consumer-facing enterprise application
+* Promoted from junior to full developer within 6 months for "brilliant" work and professional development
+* Began and led a project to implement frontend unit, integration and end-to-end tests
+* Worked in an Agile scrum system
+* Helped design and test backend systems to sync customer data with QuickBooks Desktop and Online

+#### Junior frontend Angular developer, ServiceCore (April 2019 - October 2019)

+* Contributed code updates, bug fixes and new features to ServiceCore, a hybrid Angular 7 and Angular.js application
+* Learned the intricacies of a massive legacy codebase
+* Began and led a project to convert old Angular.js code to Angular 7

 <h4 id="minor-class-list">Bachelor's degree with a minor in computer science (Auburn University, 2011 - 2015)</h4>